mrasore98/baccarat/docs/tutorials/example1.md

 ```

-The return value of the `simulation` method is appended to a list: `PiSimulator.results`.
-By default, this list is returned when the simulation completes,
-at the end of the `run` method.
+The return value of the `simulation` method is stored in a NumPy array: `PiSimulator.results`.
+This array contains the results from all simulation samples.
+By default, this array is returned when the simulation completes, at the end of the `run` method.

 ## Step 4: Implementing the `compile_results` Method

-Returning a list of results is all well and good, but if we're using the simulation to approximate pi, it seems like this would fall short of our goal
+Returning an array of results is all well and good, but if we're using the simulation to approximate pi, it seems like this would fall short of our goal
 and leave us with more work to do!
 Luckily, we can specify a custom implementation of the `compile_results` method to do some postprocessing to modify
 the return value appropriately.
+With vectorized operations, we can efficiently process all the simulation results at once.

 ```python
 from baccarat import Simulator, UniformParam, StaticParam